-Create a focused public relations/marketing plan and committee to oversee implementation and coordination of the plan.
-The purpose of the plan is to raise the University's profile and to assist in the recruitment of students, faculty, and staff to Shippensburg University.
-The plan will also focus on the engagement of alumni and potential student employers and internship placements, and develop a culture of philanthropy.
+Create a focused public relations/marketing plan and designated public relations/marketing committee to oversee implementation and coordination of the plan.
+The purpose of the plan is to raise the university's profile and to assist in the recruitment of students, faculty, and staff.
+The plan will also develop a culture of philanthropy that focuses on cultivating the engagement of alumni, potential student employers, and internship placements.